Šajkaši: 18th century

 Among the additional documents Slavko Gavrilović published in 2004 is a list of the officers who served in the Šajka Battalion between 1762 and 1873.
 Captain Trumić is among them.

 A total of 246 Serbian officers are listed.
 The list is interesting today for the large number of Serbian officers and for the details about their military service which provide information about the officers of both the Šajkaš Battalion and the Military Frontier.

 The list is chronological.
 The dates and places correspond not only to assignments within the Military Frontier but also to postings in far-away wars waged by the Habsburg crown.
 The list reveals that these officers were transferred to those wars.

 After 1699, the service of the military frontiersmen was not limited to protecting the Habsburg Empire from the Ottomans.
 They were required, by regulation, to serve where called.
 The high command in Vienna viewed the Military Frontier as a vast pool of self-sufficient recruits for the Austrian military, and their participation in the major wars involving the Austrian crown seems to bear this out.
+The Šajkaš (Tschaikisten) Battalion of the Austrian fleet at the lower Danube was created in 1763 by Habsburg empress Maria Theresa.
+It was abolished by Austrian emperor Franz Joseph in 1872.

+A contingent of the Tschaikisten battalion (Kommando Tschaikisten) was part of the Austrian pioneer battalion in the Low Countries theatre of the War of the First Coalition.
+The battalion also participated in the Italian campaign of the war and its personnel were among the defending Austrian forces at the Siege of Mantua in 1796-97.
+In 1799-1800, during the War of the Second Coalition, units of the Tschaikisten formed part of the Lake Constance flotilla of the Austrian military which participated in the campaign in Southwestern Germany.